dnanexus/dxda/README.md

 [![Build Status](https://travis-ci.org/dnanexus/dxda.svg?branch=master)](https://travis-ci.org/dnanexus/dxda)

-**WARNING: This is an alpha version of this tool.
-It is currently in a specification/draft stage and it is likely incomplete.
-Please use at your own risk.**
+**NOTE: This is an early version of this tool and is undergoing testing in a variety of settings.
+Please contact DNAnexus if you are interested in seeing if this tool is appropriate for your application.**

 ## Quick Start